 The two stars are at approximately the same distance from the Earth, but Sirius appears 780 times brighter than its companion star.
 The difference in their brightness represents a difference in their absolute brightness.
 Sirius is just much brighter than its companion.

 Sirius is about 23 times more bright than the Sun at the wavelength of visible light.
 Astronomers determined the spectra of these two wars and were able to determine their surface temperature.
-Sirius has a surface temperature of 9,900 K while its companion has a surface temperature of 25,000 K. Using the Stefan-Boltzman equation, the diameter of Sirius turns out to be 2,300,000 kilometers or 60% greater than the diameter of the Sun.
+Sirius has a surface temperature of 9,900 K. In contrast, its companion has a surface temperature of 25,000 K. Using the Stefan-Boltzman equation, the diameter of Sirius turns out to be 2,300,000 kilometers or 60% greater than the diameter of the Sun.

 The real surprise came when the diameter of Sirius’ companion star was calculated.
-The diameter was about 12,800 kilometers or about the same diameter as the Earth!
+The diameter was about 12,800 kilometers, the same as the Earth’s!
 The dramatic conclusion of this exercise was that stars exist which are about the same size as the Earth!
-These are now referred to as “white dwarf.”
+These are now referred to as “white dwarfs.”

-These conclusions all arise from an understanding that the spectral types of various stars are determined by the surface temperature of the star, and according to the HR diagram, the spectral type of a star determines its absolute brightness.
+These conclusions all arise from an understanding that the star’s surface temperature determines the spectral types of various stars, and according to the HR diagram, the spectral type of a star determines its absolute brightness.

 What astronomers next needed to determine the cause of these relationships.